 The Web Soil Survey published by the United States Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) was referenced to determine the soil names, symbols, and hydrologic soil groups found on the project site.
-The soil type identified within the project area is identified as Aloha silt loam (1A).
+The soil type within the project area is identified as Aloha silt loam (1A).
 These soils are classified as hydrologic soil type C/D, which in an undrained condition generally exhibit very slow infiltration rates when thoroughly wet.
 The USDA soil survey map and the corresponding hydrologic soil group (HSG) for the area of interest are provided in Appendix A.

 A geotechnical investigation was conducted to more accurately determine the site strata and infiltration rates.
-The geotechnical investigation estimates the static groundwater approximately twenty feet below ground surface.
+The field exploitation did not encounter the static groundwater table, but perched groundwater conditions may occur during the wet season.
 The onsite Geotechnical Memorandum by Hardman Geotechnical Services is included in Appendix B.